zestymarket/contracts-v2/README.md

 # Contracts

+## References
-Code in `utils` and `interfaces` are adapted from [openzeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts/tree/release-v3.4/contracts)
+- Code in `utils` and `interfaces` are adapted from [openzeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts/tree/release-v3.4/contracts)

+- Code in `governance` is adapted from [compound](https://github.com/compound-finance/compound-protocol)

 ## ZestyToken.sol
 ZestyToken, $ZEST, is both a governance token as well as a utility token.